rbonazzola/LEARN_workshop/benchmarking/README.md

 **Tip:** add a line `export SIF_FOLDER=$HOME/singularity_images` (change by another location if needed) to your `~/.bashrc` or `~/.bash_profile` script, and save all your .sif files in that location.

-To submit a job using Singularity, you can write a script like the following (fill in the env variables appropriately):
+To submit a job using Singularity, you can write a script like the following, which we will call `launch_singularity_job` (fill in the env variables appropriately):

 ```
 #!/bin/bash